 The BLM recommended that the CWCB appropriate an ISF water right on this reach of Disappointment Creek because it has a natural environment that can be preserved to a reasonable degree.
-Disappointment Creek is located within Dolores and San Miguel Counties and originates at an elevation of approximately 10,823 ft, flowing west 68.5 miles to the confluence with the Dolores River at an elevation of approximately 5,528 ft (See Vicinity Map).
-The proposed reach extends from the historic USGS gage, Disappointment Creek near Dove Creek, CO (USGS 09168100), downstream to the confluence with the Dolores River.
-Forty-seven percent of the land on the 37.8 mile proposed reach is public land managed by the Bureau of Land Management, U.S. Forest Service, or the State of Colorado (See Land Ownership Map).
+Disappointment Creek is located within Dolores and San Miguel Counties and originates at an elevation of approximately 10,800 ft.
+Disappointment Creek flows west 68.5 miles to the confluence with the Dolores River at an elevation of approximately 5,528 ft (See Vicinity Map).
+The proposed reach extends from the confluence with Morrison Creek downstream to the historic USGS gage, Disappointment Creek near Dove Creek, CO (USGS 09168100).
+Twenty percent of the land on the 21.71 mile proposed reach is public land managed by the Bureau of Land Management or U.S. Forest Service (See Land Ownership Map).